 We are a cable television operator with service areas in Niihama City and Saijo City.
 In recent years, we have adopted the catchphrase "A company for town development," and together with the local government and companies, we have been helping to make the city a better place for citizens to live.
 One of our major missions is the promotion of smart city efforts that resolve regional issues.
 We will continue to utilize the proprietary LPWA network that we have introduced as an important regional infrastructure, including services of "watching over" and "understanding flooding information."
-In addition, we would like SCSK Corporation to utilize the nationwide cable television network region.
+In addition, we would like SCSK Corporation to utilize the nationwide cable television network and play an active role as a partner in the promotion of DX beyond the region.